 The costs of mental healthcare in Belgium, including therapy sessions and medication, can be partially covered by health insurance.
 You will need public health insurance to access public mental health services.
 Typically, state health insurance in Belgium covers between 50-75% of treatment costs and around 20% of prescription costs.
 Private insurance is also available for more extensive coverage and for those who don’t have public insurance.

-Costs of therapy sessions with a psychologist or psychiatrist can vary but are usually around €50-70 for a 45- to 60-minute session.
-If you are seeing a private therapist, you will need to check with your insurer to see if they will cover any of the costs.
+Costs of therapy sessions with a psychologist or psychiatrist can vary but are usually around €50–70 for a 45- to 60-minute session.
+If you’re seeing a private therapist, you’ll need to check with your insurer to see if they cover the costs.
 Private health insurance can be bought to cover amounts not covered by state insurance.

 If you see a therapist through the CHS, costs are discussed beforehand to decide on a suitable charge.
 Again, you’ll need to check with your insurer regarding coverage.
 The CHS emphasizes on its website that nobody will be turned away due to lack of funds.